hashicorp/learn-terraform-import/README.md

     ```hcl
     resource "docker_container" "web" {}
     ```
-    **Note:** The resource name in this configuration does not have to match the other config; that name is internal to terraform.
 1. Run `docker ps` to identify the name of the container you want to import.

     Notice that the [docs](https://www.terraform.io/docs/providers/docker/r/container.html) show how to import the container resource, and requires that we know the full image id/sha.
 In this case, the `docker ps` output shows the short version of the sha, but we can look up the full sha using the name from the output of the `docker ps` command.
 1. Run the following command to import the container into Terraform state. `$(docker inspect -f {{.ID}} hashicorp-learn)` retrieves the container instance's full ID.
     ```shell